jermspeaks/generator-react-vertical/README.md

 yo react-vertical
 ```

-## Sub-generator
+## Sub-generators

+The sub generators assumes you already ahve a project up and running.
+They are to
+help you through developing new modules, components, etc.

+### Module

 When you need to start creating new modules, simple use the sub-generator `module`.

-### Module

 Within the module sub-generator, the following default files are generated for you.
 Replace #{Module} with your own module name.